RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 3. Create an empty data matrix that can hold a given set of images and a given number of measurements per image.
 4. Compute the number of features per image using the height, width and the number of channels in the image.
 5. Use the function `flatten` to convert an image into a 1-D vector.
+6. Create an image from a 1-D vector by using the [`reshape`](https://numpy.org/doc/stable/reference/generated/numpy.reshape.html) function.
+7. Create an unsigned byte image from a float image using pixel value scaling and pixel type conversion.
-6. Read a set of images and put their pixel values into a data matrix.
+8. Read a set of images and put their pixel values into a data matrix.
-7. Compute an average image using the data matrix and the function [`reshape`](https://numpy.org/doc/stable/reference/generated/numpy.reshape.html).
+9. Compute an average image using the data matrix.
+10. Visualize an average image
+11. Preprocess one image so it can be used in machine learning.
+12. Use sum-of-squared pixel differences (SSD) to compare one image with all images in a training set.
+13. Identify the images in the training set with the smallest and largest SSD compared to a given image.

 ## Importing required Python packages